As early as six o'clock in the morning,

 modicum of hard and bitter bread to such extent as he could, with the relish of fraternal embraces and congratulations, when Madame Defarge sat at her counter, as usual, presiding over the customers.

-a social class separated from others by distinctions of hereditary rank or profession or wealth
+a social class separated by distinctions of hereditary rank

 No. The change consisted in the appearance of strange faces of low